wjtje/esphome-docs/components/esphome.rst

 - **platformio_options** (*Optional*, mapping): Additional options to pass over to PlatformIO in the platformio.ini file.
 See :ref:`esphome-platformio_options`.
 - **includes** (*Optional*, list of files): A list of C/C++ files to include in the (auto-generated) ``main`` file.
-  The paths in this list are relative to the directory where the YAML configuration file is located.
+  The paths in this list are relative to the directory where the YAML configuration file is located or ``<...>`` includes.
   See :ref:`esphome-includes`.
 - **libraries** (*Optional*, list of libraries): A list of libraries to include in the project.
 See :ref:`esphome-libraries`.
 - **comment** (*Optional*, string): Additional text information about this node.
 Only for display in UI.